mixmaxhq/frecency/README.md

 }
 ```

+Frecency adds and removes `_frecencyScore` attribute for compare results.
+You can output results with scores by assigning `keepFrecencyScore` parameter to `true`.

 ## Configuring Frecency
 Frecency will sort on the `_id` attribute by default.
 You can change this by setting an
 `idAttribute` in the constructor: